robinst/pict-rs/README.md

 Currently these are as follows:

 - imagemagick 7.1.1 (although 7.0 and 7.1.0 may also work)
-- ffmpeg 6 (although 4.4 and 5 may also work)
+- ffmpeg 6 (although 5 may also work)
 - exiftool 12.62 (although 12.50 or newer may also work)

 Additionally, pict-rs requires a protobuf compiler during the compilation step to support